 Estimated value of goods and services is $396

-- Priority seating for two
+- Seating for two

 - Complimentary parking for one vehicle

-HUNT QUARTET – $1,200
+HUNT QUARTET – $1,500

-(For young professionals age 40 and under.)
-Estimated value of goods and services is $792
+(For young professionals age 40 and under) Estimated value of goods and services is $792

-- High priority seating for four
+- Priority seating for four

 - Complimentary parking for two vehicles